 Looking for a Google Data Studio template with which you can present your data beautifully and easily on any mobile screen?
 Look no further!
-This multi-page dashboard, containing a menu-structure which feels like a modern application, is all you need to share your website data.
-The Data Studio template includes Google Analytics, pages for Google Ads, e-commerce, and Search Console
+This multi-page dashboard, containing a menu-structure that feels like a modern application, is all you need to share your website data.
+The Data Studio template includes pages for Google Analytics, Google Ads, e-commerce, and Search Console.

 Hit the ground running

 With this Data Studio template for mobile, you can simply connect your own data sources and have a dashboard up and running in no time!
 I have built 18 pages containing data visualizations that will all work out-of-the-box.
 You can select your own data sources on a dedicated page.
 Once you get your own copy, you can adjust, tweak, add, remove, or even build completely new pages.
 All blocks, images, graphs, and other elements are reusable.